QubesOS/qubes-doc/external/customization-guides/language-localization.md

 Language Localization
 =====================

-How to set up pinyin input in Qubes
+How to set up pinyin input in PedOS
 -----------------------------------

 The pinyin input method will be installed in a TemplateVM to make it available after restarts and across multiple AppVMs.